LiuYPersonal/Object-Detection-with-Cascaded-AdaBoost-Classification/README.md

 <br><b>A brief introduction about Cascaded AdaBoost Classifier </b>:</br>
 This algorithm is processed in several stages.
 For each stage, we save the weak classifiers that are constructed using AdaBoost classifier, and only the positive results (both true positive and false positive) detected by classifier will be forwarded to the next stage.

+Since there is a huge amount of calculation for feature extraction and classifier calculation.
+We save and load the calculated results in each phase instead of passing the values directly.